Dorcie-dee/azushop-ecommerce-api/README.md

-Got it ✅ — I’ll expand the **Azushop README** to include **example request & response payloads** for each module (Auth, Products, Categories, Orders).
-That way, devs can quickly test your API just like the LAMS example you showed.

-Here’s the updated **README.md** draft:

----

 # 🛒 Azushop E-commerce API

 Welcome to **Azushop**, a feature-rich **E-commerce REST API** that powers modern online stores with authentication, product management, categories, and orders.